 This is exacerbated by the often extremely abstract nature of some of the libraries.
 Case in point, is the very useful MonadBaseControl class.
 Trust me, this is useful.
 However, because it is so generic, it is hard to immediately grasp what it does.

-I do not wish to over-generalized.
+I do not wish to over-generalize.
 Conduit, mentioned above, has tutorials, blogposts, as well as hard documentation.

 Haskell sometimes feels like C++